Skip to Content

 First and foremost, Metekhi Church holds a special place in my heart because it’s the church where I was married.
 It’s located picturesquely above the Mtkvari River with the great statue of King Vakhtang Gorgasali on horseback just in front.

 The story is that King Vakhtang built a church and residence on the location originally, the buildings destroyed by the Mongols in the 1235 invasion.
 In the late 1200s, King Demitrius II built the church and over the years it was fortified and restored.
+Nearby, you can also visit a historic garden to enjoy the fresh air and explore plants and a pond.

 It’s been a barracks, a jail, and in Soviet times when religion was banned, an attempt at a museum was made then a theater.